Fujifilm X70 versus Fujifilm X100T

 |Leica X Typ 113 (⇒ lft | rgt)||APS-C||16.1||4928||3264||1080/30p||-||-||-||-|

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the X100T has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the X70 relies on live view and the rear LCD for framing.
-The following table reports on some other key feature differences and similarities of the Fujifilm X70, the Fujifilm X100T, and comparable cameras.
+The adjacent table lists some of the other core features of the Fujifilm X70 and Fujifilm X100T along with similar information for a selection of comparators.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Fujifilm X100T (⇒ lft)||2360||no||3.0||1040||fixed||no||4000||6.0||9||no|